meadowl/MachineLearning/ML_HW3/README.md

 **Getting My Training and Testing Data**

 First, I read in the data file, selecting the rows of data I wanted to use, including the column that I was classifying against.\
-And in the casae of Adult Income, I had to convert two attributes from text and into numerical values.\
+And in the case of Adult Income, I had to convert two attributes from text and into numerical values.\
 The classification of if someone makes more than 50k, represented with a 1 or a 0.\
 And the determination of Job Type, indicated by some amount of 100's.\
 Of course, for both sets, I played around with what data to use, and found some like Job Types to work better than the others.\